open5e/open5e/source/monsters/monsters_a-z/A/adherer.rst

 This creature appears to be a withered humanoid wrapped in decaying bandages.
-Upon close inspection, what appeared to be bandages are actually loose folds of the creature’s rotting skin.
+Upon close inspection, what appeared to be bandages are actually loose folds of the creature's rotting skin.
 A sour odor fills the air around the creature.

 Adherers are strange creatures found in forests and extensive cavern